niranjanbala/visioninfinityventures.studio/india/karnataka/bangalore/hsr/founder-persona/fractional-support/stage/idea-stage/industry/education/geography/hsr-only/10-phase-journey.md

-# 12-Phase Journey: Fractional Support → Idea Stage → Education → Whitefield-Only
+# 10-phase Journey: Fractional Support → Idea Stage → Education → HSR-Only

 ## 🎯 **Journey Overview**

-This 12-phase journey is designed for founders using fractional support to build educational ventures in Whitefield, Bangalore.
+This 10-phase journey is designed for founders using fractional support to build educational ventures in HSR Layout, Bangalore.
 Each phase has broad ideal timelines, but **you decide your own pace** based on your circumstances, resources, and team coordination needs.

 ### **Your Journey, Your Timeline**
 - **Flexible Duration:** Each phase can take as long as you need